 In the trailers for Tangled, Big Bad Mother Gothel isn't featured in any of the trailers except for a split second in the second official one.

-Early trailers also extensively tried to make it look like Flynn Rider was the lead, with much made of how smarmy and how well he could put out a one liner.
-This was because Disney didn't like how much money The Princess and the Frog made (it did well, but not the stratopheric levels they wanted), and blamed it one how "girly" it was; therefore, while acknowledging that Rapunzel was in it, they pushed Rider to appeal to boys.
+Early trailers also extensively tried to make it look like Flynn Rider was the lead, with much made of how smarmy and how well he could say a one liner.
+Rapunzel, by contrast, gets one line (of three words) in most of the trailers and ads.
+This was because Disney didn't like how much money The Princess and the Frog made (it did well, but not the stratospheric levels they wanted), and blamed it on how "girly" it was; therefore, while acknowledging that Rapunzel was in it, they pushed Rider to appeal to boys.

 The trailers for Cars 2 for some reason actually do not show Miles Axlerod anywhere at all, making Professor Z look like the film's Big Bad.
 In the actual movie, Axlerod is the Big Bad, and Professor Z is The Dragon.